If you enjoyed reading this, please send me an email. All correspondence is appreciated!

 [Tuesday 21 July : Thetford, England] We continued driving in a north-east direction through Kent, stopping in Rochester to visit Rochester Cathedral (originally constructed in 604 AD and then rebuilt in 1127 AD) and Rochester Castle.
 The Normans built the castle about 750 years ago and today it is just a ruin.
 Heading on from Rochester we crossed the mighty Thames River on the M25 motorway which skirts the sprawling metropolis of London; the road actually goes under the river via a tunnel about a kilometre long.
 Called the Dartford Tunnel, we had to pay a toll of 60 pence to drive through it (very little, all things considered).

 [Wednesday 22 July : Fotheringhay, England] We meandered through the picturesque (and wet) Essex countryside, ending up at the tiny village of Fotheringhay.
+We camped for the night in an open field, ostensibly a camp site, but with no facilities except a single tap.

 [Thursday 23 July : Derby, England] We happened to pass the largest man-made lake in Europe, Rutland Water, so we stopped and visited the Water Museum - it's in an old church on a spur of rock jutting out into the water.
 Later that day we reached the big city of Derby and stayed with two friends of Mark's.
 Supper was a MASSIVE quantity of fish and chips from the local take-away place; very nice, there's nothing quite like good old British fish 'n chips wrapped in a newspaper.